seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 I am the master of my speeches, and would undergo
-what’s spoken, I swear.
+what's spoken, I swear.

 **POSTHUMUS LEONATUS**
 Will you?
 I shall but lend my diamond till your
-return: let there be covenants drawn between’s: my
+return: let there be covenants drawn between's: my
 mistress exceeds in goodness the hugeness of your
-unworthy thinking: I dare you to this match: here’s my ring.
+unworthy thinking: I dare you to this match: here's my ring.

 **PHILARIO**
 I will have it no lay.